DarkonGH/okd4-helpernode/docs/quickstart-powervm.md

 ## DONE

 Your install should be done!
-You're a OCP master!
+You're a OKD master!